-Term Definition -Certificate Holder Authorisation Template, -Certificate Effective Date, -Certificate Expiration Date, -Certificate Extensions (optional). nassword and the related value presented to the terminal PACE Terminal PCT implements the terminal's part of the PACE protocol and (PCT) authenticates itself to the ID_Card using a shared password (CAN, MRZ, eID-PIN, eID-PUK).
+Term Definition -Certificate Holder Authorisation Template, -Certificate Effective Date, -Certificate Expiration Date, -Certificate Extensions (optional).
+PACE Terminal (PCT) A technical system verifying correspondence between the stored password and the related value presented to the terminal.
+PCT implements the terminal's part of the PACE protocol and authenticates itself to the ID_Card using a shared password (CAN, MRZ, eID-PIN, eID-PUK).
 The PCT is not allowed reading User Data (see sec.
 4.2.2 in [11]).
 See [11], chap.
 3.3, 4.2, table 1.2 and G.2.
-Security mechanism implementing (i) verification of the digital Passive signature of the Card (Document) Security Object and (II) comparing authentication contained in the Card (Decument) Security Object, Sec [11], sec 1.1.
-A communication establishment protocol defined in [11], sec.
+Passive authentication Security mechanism implementing (i) verification of the digital signature of the Card (Document) Security Object and (ii) comparing the hash values of the read data fields with the hash values contained in the Card (Document) Security Object.
+See [11], sec.
+1.1.
+Password Authenticated Connection Establishment (PACE) A communication establishment protocol defined in [11], sec.
 4.2.
-The PACE Protocol is a password authenticated Diffie-Hellman key Password agreement protocol providing implicit password-based Authenticated authentication of the communication partners (e.g. smart card and Connection the terminal connected): i.e. PACE provides a verification, whether Based on this authentication PACE also provides a secure (IACL) communication, whereby confidentiality and authenticity of data transferred within this communication channel are maintained.
-Personal A short secret password being only known to the ID.
-Card holder Identification PIN is a blocking password, see [11], sec.
+The PACE Protocol is a password authenticated Diffie-Hellman key agreement protocol providing implicit password-based authentication of the communication partners (e.g. smart card and the terminal connected): i.e. PACE provides a verification, whether the communication partners share the same value of a password).
+Based on this authentication, PACE also provides a secure communication, whereby confidentiality and authenticity of data transferred within this communication channel are maintained.
+Personal Identification Number (PIN) A short secret password being only known to the ID_Card holder.
+PIN is a blocking password, see [11], sec.
 3.3.
-Number (PIN) The process by which the individual related data (biographic and hiometric data, signature key pair(s) for the eSign application) of the Personalisation ID Card holder are stored in and unambiguously, inseparably associated with the ID_Card.
-An organisation acting on behalf of the ID_Card Issuer to personalise the ID_Card for the ID_Card holder by some or all of the following activities: (i) establishing the identity of the ID_Card holder for the biographic the ID Card holder 296 (iii) writing a subset of these data on the Personalisation physical Identification Card (optical personalisation) and storing Agent them in the ID_Card (electronic personalisation) for the ID_Card holder as defined in [11], (iv) writing the document details data, (v) writing the initial TSF data, (vi) signing the Card Security Object defined in [8] (in the role of DS).
-A Personalisation Agent acts, amongst other, as the Document in the scope of the tasks of this role PIN Unblock Kev A long secret password being only known to the ID.
-Card holder (PUK) The PUK is a non-blocking password, see [11], sec.
+Personalisation The process by which the individual-related data (biographic and biometric data, signature key pair(s) for the eSign application) of the ID_Card holder are stored in and unambiguously, inseparably associated with the ID_Card.
+Personalisation Agent An organisation acting on behalf of the ID_Card Issuer to personalise the ID_Card for the ID_Card holder by some or all of the following activities: (i) establishing the identity of the ID_Card holder for the biographic data in the ID_Card 295 , (ii) enrolling the biometric reference data of the ID_Card holder 296 , (iii) writing a subset of these data on the physical Identification Card (optical personalisation) and storing them in the ID_Card (electronic personalisation) for the ID_Card holder as defined in [11], (iv) writing the document details data, (v) writing the initial TSF data, (vi) signing the Card Security Object defined in [8] (in the role of DS).
+A Personalisation Agent acts, amongst other, as the Document Signer (item (vi) of his tasks).
+Generating signature key pair(s) is not in the scope of the tasks of this role.
+PIN Unblock Key (PUK) A long secret password being only known to the ID_Card holder.
+The PUK is a non-blocking password, see [11], sec.
 3.3.